berheg/sportMaster/README.md

 ## Required installation

-In the project directory, you have to install the following packages:
+In the project directory, you have to install the following packages for the backend api:

 ### `npm init`
 ### `npm install --save-dev nodemon`